layilin/SP23-33852/_paginated/sc-page114.md

 [^f114n7]: Calpe refers to one of the Pillars of Hercules in Greek mythology, now known as the Rock of Gibraltar.

-[^f114n8]: Paeon is the Greek god of healing, also known as Paean.
+[^f114n8]: Paeon is a Greek god of healing, also known as Paean.
 By Paeon's son, Grainger is referring to himself.

 ---